-In addition, the real estate agent then sends countless emails, text messages, and phone calls to the potential home buyer relaying information and updates.
+In addition, the real estate professional then sends countless emails, text messages, and phone calls to the potential home buyer relaying information and updates.
 Add in multiple home buyers and you’ll quickly have a mountain of back and forth communication and information.
 So, what’s the best CRM for real estate?

-With this much information, finding a Real Estate CRM that helps you collect, organize, manage, and automate interactions with current and potential home buyers becomes an essential tool.
+With this much information, finding Real Estate CRMs that help real estate businesses collect, organize, manage, and automate interactions with current and potential home buyers becomes an essential tool.
 With it, you’ll have all the tools necessary to increase your own organization and efficiency, all without having to learn a complicated CRM system.

-If you’re in the real estate industry and actively looking for a Real Estate CRM or are just curious about what it is, then this article is for you.
-We’ve put together an all-in-one guide to helping you understand which features you should find in a Real Estate CRM and what steps you can take to find the best one for you.
+If you’re in the real estate industry and actively looking for a Real Estate CRM then this article is for you.
+We’ve put together an all-in-one guide to help you understand which features you should find in a Real Estate CRM and what steps you can take to find the best one for you.